Increase User Engagement

 Understanding the Problem

-Through in-depth qualitative research and interviews 6 educators, I uncovered the following critical pain points educators experienced using Kikori's platform to access eSEL activities:
+Through in-depth qualitative research and interviewing 6 educators, I uncovered the following critical pain points educators experienced using Kikori's platform to access eSEL activities:

-• There are 2 types of users using the Kikori:
+There are 2 types of users on Kikori's platform

-User 1: Prints out Kikori's activities calendar from the weekly Kikori emails, not using the mobile app and web app
+• User 1: Prints out Kikori's activities calendar from the weekly Kikori emails received in their inbox, without using the mobile or web app.

-User 2: Educators using the web app, printing/downloading the activity of their choice, and logging off
+• User 2: Educators use Kikori's web app, printing/downloading the activity of their choice, and logging off

 Research findings